 RCD using "jcd" with an embedded jCard

-A "jcd" key value for a "rcd" claim should be constructed with the value being equal to a jCard string.
-Note: Additional objects are optional but may be ignored or disregarded by the receiving entity depending on the rendering capabilities of the device and/or network local policy.
+A "jcd" key value for an "rcd" claim should be constructed with the value being equal to a jCard string.
+Note that additional objects are optional but may be ignored or disregarded by the receiving entity depending on the rendering capabilities of the device and/or network local policy.

 This is an example of an "rcd" extension PASSporT with "jcd"